-- In M.C.A.
-Hogarth's The Dreamhealers are about the friendship between Vasiht'h, a Glaseah who could live a couple centuries, and Jahir, an Eldritch capable of living over a millennium.
+- M.C.A.
+Hogarth's The Dreamhealers books are about the friendship between Vasiht'h, a Glaseah who could live a couple centuries, and Jahir, an Eldritch capable of living over a millennium.

-- L. Frank Baum’s Life And Adventures Of Santa Claus: Near the end of the book Claus’ has become a very elderly man and his immortal friends, family and allies was about to face the cost of having adopted a mortal into their circle.
+- In L. Frank Baum’s Life And Adventures Of Santa Claus, near the end of the book Claus has become a very elderly man and his immortal friends, family and allies were about to face the cost of having adopted a mortal into their circle.
 It was voted to grant Claus the cloak of immortality, so he continued to give gifts to children to this day.